 Holy Cross Cemetery is located on Richmond’s north side at First Avenue and Daniel Street.
-It was founded in 1874 to serve St. Mary’s Catholic Church on East Marshall Street, a parish of German immigrants.
+It was founded in 1874 to serve St. Mary’s Catholic Church on East Marshall Street.
 Until the twentieth century, Holy Cross was known as St. Mary’s Cemetery.

 The first Roman Catholic cemetery in the city had been Bishop’s Cemetery, established around 1850 to serve the Irish, English, and French members of St. Peter’s Catholic Church.

 The rise in German-speaking immigrants prompted the creation of St. Mary’s, the second parish in the city, in the 1840s.
 With the growth of this community over the next several decades, the parish’s patrons, the Benedictine Society of Westmoreland County, Pennsylvania, purchased 10.5 acres to establish a cemetery for its purposes on land not far from Bishop’s Cemetery, the Barton Heights Cemeteries, and the city cemeteries near Bacon’s Quarter Branch.

 Upon the cemetery’s opening, provisions were made to reinter there the remains of dozens of parishioners previously laid to rest in Shockoe Hill Cemetery or Bishop’s Cemetery.
 The cemetery’s design featured gridded family sections, highlighted by an octagonal chapel flanked by separate sections on each side for the burial of priests and nuns, respectively.
 Burial certificates for the “Grave-Yard of the German St. Mary’s Roman Catholic Church” stipulated that plot owners had “no right to erect tombs or monuments with emblems, signs or inscriptions on them, inconsistent with Catholic usages, or disapproved by the Pastor of said St. Mary’s Church.”